11 Things To Do on the Isle of Wight

 Instruction is included and no experience is necessary.
 Friendly, helpful staff, great fun and a thrilling day out for everyone, Wight Karting is one of the most popular things to do on the island.

-Offering amazing value and fantastic insights into the Isle of Wight’s Roman history, well-preserved Newport Villa gives a glimpse into Roman life.
+Offering amazing value and fantastic insights into the Isle of Wight’s Roman history, the well-preserved Newport Roman Villa gives a glimpse into Roman life.

 The attraction includes the fantastic bathhouse with underfloor heating, and the garden with the herbs used for medicines, bathing and cooking.